 - Patients who are having difficulty communicating with their doctors, or using electronic medical records, may face new challenges.

 - The US healthcare system doesn’t have universal coverage.
 There are also many issues with the current digital model of health.
 Patients and healthcare providers don’t always have easy access to digital technology.
 Doctors often lack the training required to use computer-based systems.
-Doctors can also be affected by defensive practices in the system, which result from a lack trust between patient and doctor.
+Doctors can also be affected by defensive practices in the system, which result from a lack of trust between patient and doctor.

 - It is difficult to access a single system that all citizens can use.
 Patients may need to log in to multiple sites to access information about a single episode, condition, or procedure.

 Despite the limitations, digital health in America is growing in importance.
 Providers are increasingly looking to digital technology to improve care quality, patient outcomes, and cost efficiency in a highly competitive healthcare market.